parksmojo/stack-sort/README.md

 Refer to the `stack.ts` file for full details.

-## 💡 Hints

-- Think recursively or use BFS/DFS with memoization.
-- Use a visited set to avoid repeating states.
-- Efficient state encoding is key for performance.

 ## 🏁 Goal

 Implement `stackSorter` to solve any valid configuration using the fewest number of moves.